Last updated 17 June 2020

 Towards the end of last year, I visited the region and was shocked at how dusty brown and parched the countryside looked.
 On that trip from Brisbane, our group indulged in a few wineries and enjoyed some local produce.

 A couple of months later I’m back in the region that holds a special place in my heart.
-With a group of travel writers / bloggers / influencers/videographers / and a few Public Relations gurus from the Australian Society of Travel Writers (ASTW)
+With a group of travel writers/bloggers / digital influencers/videographers / and a few Public Relations gurus from the Australian Society of Travel Writers (ASTW)

 We took to the road for an epic two-day journey on a Maxi Tours bus with bus driver Allan Foster.
 This friendly Stanthorpe local drove us to the Granite Belt to do what we do best.